JerryJeager/Will-Be-There/.github/pull_request_template.md

 - [ ] This PR has been connected to the issue number
 - [ ] PR name follows the pattern **Resolves [Ticket Name]**
-- [ ] PR Includes Post collection and api documentation for Api changes